|

 SAVING THE ANDREW'S DUNE SCARAB BEETLE

-Threats facing the Andrew’s dune scarab beetle were first brought to the attention of the U.S. Fish and Wildlife Service in the late 1970s; the beetle was proposed for Endangered Species Act protection in 1978.
-At that time, biologists noted that off-road vehicles disrupted the dunes and interfered with the accumulation of dead organic material necessary for the beetle to survive.
-However, by October 1980, the Service had issued a notice to withdraw the endangered species proposal because final rulemaking had not been completed on time.
-Essentially, the Andrew’s dune scarab beetle was denied endangered species protection because the U.S. Fish and Wildlife Service failed to meet required statutory deadlines — despite the fact that new scientific data indicated a listing was needed for the beetle.
+Threats facing this beetle were first brought to the attention of the U.S. Fish and Wildlife Service in the late 1970s; the beetle was proposed for Endangered Species Act protection in 1978, when biologists noted that off-road vehicles disrupting the dunes interfered with the accumulation of dead organic material necessary for the beetle's survival.
+However, by October 1980, the Service had issued a notice to withdraw its endangered species proposal because final rulemaking hadn't been completed on time — essentially, the beetle was denied protection because the agency didn't meet required statutory deadlines, despite new scientific data indicating the need for the beetle's listing.
+Now, about 30 years later, the Service's failure to protect the species has resulted in federal land-management policies for the Algodones Dunes that don't address off-road vehicle impacts on the beetle and its delicate habitat.

 ACTION TIMELINE